rohitkjohnedu/my_yade/doc/sphinx/user.rst

 * surface function :yref:`yade.pack.gtsSurface2Facets`
 * import functions :yref:`yade.ymport.gmsh`, :yref:`yade.ymport.stl`, …

-As those functions use :yref:`sphere<yade.utils.sphere>` and :yref:`facet<yade.utils.facet>` internally, they accept additional argument passed to those function.
+As those functions use :yref:`sphere<yade.utils.sphere>` and :yref:`facet<yade.utils.facet>` internally, they accept additional arguments passed to those functions.
 In particular, material for each body is selected following the rules above (last one if not specified, by label, by index, etc.).

 Clumping particles together